Degrees: B.Eng., M.A.Sc., Ph.D. (McMaster)

 I am an Assistant Professor at Carleton University within the Department of Systems and Computer Engineering.
 I am the Director of the Cyber Security Evaluation and Assurance (CyberSEA) Research Lab.
 I am a licensed Professional Engineer registered with Professional Engineers of Ontario (PEO).
 I am also a member of the ACM and IEEE, and I am an academic member of the Smart Cybersecurity Network SERENE-RISC.
-As of October 2018, I have been appointed as an Ad Hoc Member of Health Canada’s Scientific Advisory Committee on Digital Health Technologies.
+From October 2018 to October 2020, I was as an Ad Hoc Member of Health Canada’s Scientific Advisory Committee on Digital Health Technologies.
 I was awarded the 2021 New Faculty Excellence in Teaching Award for my dedication and passion for sharing knowledge, and supporting students in achieving success, both inside and outside the classroom.

 - Security Assurance: How can we assure users and regulators that the systems that we build, and their data, are secure?

 - System-Level Threat Modeling: How can we systematically identify, evaluate, and mitigate threats to the systems as a whole?